drgy/property-viewer/README.md

 # Property Viewer

 This project is a demo application showcasing the interiors of properties for sale in an interactive 3D environment.
-Built with [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/), it highlights features such as material customization, realistic lighting, and collision detection.
+Built with [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/), it highlights features such as material customization, realistic lighting, collision detection and post-processing.
 The application is designed to provide a modern, configurable platform for exploring properties in real-time.

 ---

 ## Features

-### Realistic Rendering
+### Customized Rendering
 - **HDR Textures**: Supports high-dynamic-range (HDR) textures for enhanced realism.
 - **Shadow Maps**: Implements shadow mapping for realistic lighting and shading effects.
+- **Post-processing**: Applies visual effects in the post-processing passes.
+- **Procedural materials**: Generates procedural materials with custom GLSL shaders.

 ### Customization Options
 - **Material Editing**: Change materials of objects within the property (e.g., walls, furniture) in real-time.